sezanzeb/input-remapper/HELP.md

 mouse buttons with a single symbol file.
 Key-mapper listens for key events in /dev and then writes the mapped keycode into a new device in /dev.
-For example, if 10 should be mapped to Shift_L, xkb configs would disable key 10 and key-mapper would write 50 into /dev, which is Shift_L in xmodmaps output.
+For example, if 10 should be mapped to Shift_L, xkb configs would disable key 10 and key-mapper would write 50 into /dev, which is Shift_L in the system mapping.
 This sounds incredibly simple and makes me throw away tons of code.

-This conflicts with the original keycodes though, writing custom keycodes into /dev/uinput makes the original keycode not mapped by xbk symbol files, and therefore leak through.
+But somehow writing into the new /dev file makes the original keycode not mapped by xbk symbol files, and therefore leak through.
 In the previous example, it would still write '1', and then after that the other key.
 By adding a timeout single keys work, but holding down a button that is mapped to shift will (would usually have a keycode of 10, now triggers writing 50) write "!!!!!!!!!".
 Even though no symbols are loaded for that button.

-**The Sixth idea** continues with the fourth.
-The described problem is because the second device that starts writing an event.value of 2 will take control of what is happening.
+**The Sixth idea** The described problem is because the second device that starts writing an event.value of 2 will take control of what is happening.
 Following example: (KB = keyboard, example devices)